Q-Bert-Reynolds/gbedit/README.md

 Python scripts

+- load map chunks into banked regions (like player img data)
-- duplicate functioality (like the PascalCase function) should be moved to library file
+- duplicate functionality (like the PascalCase function) should be moved to library file
 - avatar directional maps should be organized into arrays
 - only update .asm file when PNG or TMX files change
 - handle 1bpp and rle images